DenVilden/movie-searcher/README.md

-A movie searcher app build using React, GraphQL, MaterialUI and Styled-components
+A movie searcher app build using React, Typescript, Apollo GraphQL, MaterialUI and Styled-components

-There is also redux branch - same app build using Redux and Redux-saga instead of GraphQL and Apollo local state